 Streamline your manufacturing with precision metal prototypes and low-volume metal production parts that would be otherwise impractical or cost-prohibitive to machine.
 We create metal parts using a fiber laser fired onto a metal plate, repeatedly adding layers of powdered metal and fusing them to previous layers.
 Although the resulting part is accurate with excellent surface quality and mechanical properties, additional post-processing is also available.

 Metal 3D printing, also known as Direct Metal Laser Sintering (DMLS) and Direct Metal Laser Melting (DMLM) is an additive layer technology.
 A metal 3D printer utilizes a laser beam to melt 20-60 micron layers of metal powder on top of each other.
 Powdered metal is spread across the entire build platform and selectively melted to previous layers.
 This additive process allows metal parts to be grown out of a bed of powdered metal.
 The process is like other polymer-based 3D printers that use powder bed fusion.

-Quickly get a quote in as soon as one hour on any 3D printing project today.
+Quickly get an INSTANT quote on any 3D printing project today.